Podcast Cameras: The Best Options for 2026

 Why DSLRs make good podcast cameras.

-You also need to consider storage capacity, since not all DSLR cameras hold files larger than 4 GB.
-Make sure the SD card is fast enough to record video — we recommend using cards above 150 mb/s read/write speed to capture a reliable and stable video recording.
+2. Storage capacity, since not all DSLR cameras hold files larger than 4 GB.
+Make sure the SD card is fast enough to record video—we recommend using cards above 150 mb/s read/write speed to capture a reliable and stable video recording.

 DSLR features